ericmelvin/cs240prj_ccb/doc.md

 ## Project Description
 Build an application to compare the implementation of binary search trees and red black trees.

 ## Requirements
-This program aims to implement a self balancing binary tree in the form of a red-black tree and compare it to an implementation of a regular binary tree.

 The program will be run as follows:
-.exe FILE_PATH [command] [num]
+./main FILE_PATH [command] [num]

 The input file, FILE_PATH, containing integers will be fed to the main program and the program will build a red-black tree and a binary tree from the input.
-The program will then output the time needed for the red-black tree and binary tree to execute [command] [num] where command is one of search, insert, remove, max or min.
+The program will then output the time needed for the red-black tree and binary tree to execute [command] [num] where command is one of **search, insert, remove, max or min**.
 If command is max or min then [num] input will be omitted.
 Upon successful execution of the command, the time required for the red-black tree and the binary tree to execute the command will be displayed in seconds.

+Sample Usage:
+* ./main FILE.txt search 1
+* ./main FILE.txt insert 2
+* ./main FILE.txt remove 3
+* ./main FILE.txt max
+* ./main FILE.txt min

+## Properties of Red-Black Trees
+1. Every node contains a color (red or black)
+2. The root node is black
+3. If a node is red, then its parent and children (if any) must be black

 ## Desired Output